KU Student Housing Handbook

 Harassment, Racial and Ethnic Harassment or Discrimination

 Residents are prohibited from engaging in harassing or discriminatory behavior that is motivated by race or ethnicity.
-The University of Kansas and KU Student Housing are committed to programs and activities that are free of racial or ethnic discrimination.
+The University of Kansas and Housing & Residence Life are committed to programs and activities that are free of racial or ethnic discrimination.
 Racial and ethnic harassment is a form of illegal discrimination and is contrary to the nature and mission of our institution.
 View the full University of Kansas policy on Racial and Ethnic Harassment.

 Harassment, Protected Identity Based Harassment or Discrimination